amathur-anuj/agentic_stock/README.md

 $ crewai run
 ```

 This command initializes the agentic-stock Crew, assembling the agents and assigning them tasks as defined in your configuration.
+The project provides a chat interface for interacting with the crew.
+You can start a new analysis by typing a stock ticker, and restart the analysis by typing '/restart'.

 ## The Crew and Their Tasks